Welcome to today's edition of the Rush 24-7 podcast.

 That would be George W. Bush.

-Political vendettes.
+Political vendettas.

 The Democrat Party was accusing, and it wasn't just Gonzalez.

-What was this guy's thinking?
+What was this guy's?

-Uh it'll come to me or somebody will remind me.
+It'll come to me or somebody will remind me.

 And they did the same thing to Alberto Gonzalez.

-And Larry King said to Barack Obama the major issue at hand these days, Alberto Gonzalez, the firing of eight U.S. attorneys.
+And Larry King said to Barack Obama, the major issue at hand these days, Alberto Gonzalez, the firing of eight U.S. attorneys.

 What's your read?